Yfatou/liri-node-app/README.md

     *  __node liri.js concert-this *< name of an artist or a band >*__
         The informations below will be displayed:
         - name of the artist/band
-        - name of teh venue
+        - name of the venue
         - date of the event

     ![](concert-this.gif)